CSE237SP2021/project-snowii/README.md

 # Snowii
 An app that provides snow conditions at various resorts that are found on https://www.onthesnow.com/.
 Great for last minute planning for a ski trip.

+Note: Isaiah left the group, so there are no javadocs and additional tests

 ## Iteration 2
 Completed user stories:
 - User collects snow conditions data from the internet